robertschnitman/afpj/README.md

 # UNDER CONSTRUCTION
-Applied Functional Programming in Julia - to simplify iterative processes
+Applied Functional Programming in Julia.
+Based on the R package [`afp`](https://github.com/robertschnitman/afp), fitted for Julia-specific processes rather than a literal translation.